 This project uses HMS to produce new unexpected applications of symplectic topology to algebraic geometry, to answer classical open problems in birational geometry, and to ultimately bring a quite new prospective on the way geometry is done today.

-Technically our approach is based on Categorical Kaehler geometry – a direction which is being developed by M. Kontsevich and the PI.
+Technically our approach is based on Categorical Kaehler geometry – a direction which is being developed by M. Kontsevich and the principal investigator.
 The most notable application of this approach is the proof of the non rationality of generic four dimensional cubic – arguably the central problem in rationality.

 The detailed study of the singularities of the quantum D module produces a completely new type of birational invariant.
 This new invariant is a canonical decomposition of the cohomologies of the four dimensional cubic based on simultaneous use of both (algebraic and symplectic) sides of HMS.